Group is dedicated to the implementation of oil and gas exploration and

 In 2017, LUKOIL and INPEX successfully tested the first Eridu 1 exploration well at Block 10.
 Testing of the Mishrif horizon revealed low-sulphur oil influx rate of over 1,000 cubic meters per day.
 It confirmed the geologists' prediction of a major hydrocarbon deposit at Block 10.

 The Karachaganak field is located in the West-Kazakhstan region, 140 km away from the city of Uralsk.
-The field reserves total 1.2 bn t of oil and condensate and over 1.35 trn m3 of gas.
 It is one of the world's largest oil and gas condensate fields.

-Further development of the field is underway with a focus on production growth.
+Further development of the field is underway with a focus on extending production plateau.

 The Kumkol field is located in the Kyzylorda region in Kazakhstan, 200 km away from the city of Kyzylorda.
 It is after joining the development project for this field back in 1995 that the Company began its operations in Kazakhstan.